-The district continues to grow in diversity as Table 1 demonstrates with enrollment from ten years ago compared to today.
-The district is blessed to have students from 71 different countries speaking 64 different languages.
-While this provides wonderful opportunities for all our students to learn about cultures from around the world, it also provides challenges.
-The district currently employs 42 fulltime equivalent (FTE) English Learner (EL) teachers and 11 FTE EL tutors to provide opportunities to those students new to our country who require help in order to be successful in our district.
+The district continues to grow in diversity as Table 2 (right) demonstrates with enrollment from ten years ago compared to today.
+The district is fortunate to have students from 75 different countries, speaking 65 different languages.
+While this provides wonderful opportunities for all our students to learn about cultures from around the world, it also provides